Last Updated: June 5, 2025 by TRUiC Team

 This will need to comply with all applicable naming requirements under Wisconsin law and be both succinct and memorable, as this will make it easily searchable by your potential clients.

-1. Important Naming Guidelines for Wisconsin LLCs:
+1. Wisconsin LLC Naming Guidelines

 • Your name must include the phrase “limited liability company,” “limited company,” or the abbreviations “LLC” or “LC.”